5g-media/OIDC_ON_OSMr5/README.md

 ```

-- apply patch on NBI..
+- apply patch on NBI, change the /app/NBI/osm_nbi/nbi.cfg and build the container image

 ```
 rm -fr NBI